ghost-artist/ghost-committee-web-app/README.md

 >
 > For a refresher on submodules:  https://www.youtube.com/watch?v=gSlXo2iLBros

+Create a submodule
 `git submodule add [git url]`

+Keep your submodule up to date with their repos
+`git submodule update --remote --merge`

 ## To get started run this command with the recurse flag